Gravity-sensitive Spectral Indices in Ultracool Dwarfs: Investigating Correlations with Metallicity and Planet

 \subsection{Observations and Data Reduction}

-Near-infrared spectroscopic observations of our sample were conducted using the SpeX spectrograph \citep{Rayner2003} on the 3.2-meter NASA Infrared Telescope Facility (IRTF) at Mauna Kea, Hawaii, and the Folded-port InfraRed Echellette (FIRE) spectrograph \citep{Simcoe2013} on the 6.5-meter Magellan Baade Telescope at Las Campanas Observatory, Chile.
-Of the 61 spectra analyzed, 40 were obtained with SpeX and 21 with FIRE (\autoref{table1}).
-Except for spectra associated with the exoplanet-hosting stars TRAPPIST-1, SPECULOOS-2, and SPECULOOS-3, none have been previously published.
+Near-infrared spectroscopic observations of our sample were conducted using the SpeX spectrograph \citep{Rayner2003} on the 3.2-meter NASA Infrared Telescope Facility (IRTF) at Mauna Kea, Hawaii, and the Folded-port InfraRed Echellette (FIRE) spectrograph \citep{Simcoe2013} on the 6.5-meter Magellan Baade Telescope at Las Campanas Observatory, Chile.\R{ Of the 59 spectra analyzed, 39 were obtained with SpeX and 20 with FIRE (\autoref{table1}).
+Additionally, we include one FIRE and one SpeX spectrum of TRAPPIST-1.} Except for spectra associated with the exoplanet-hosting stars TRAPPIST-1, SPECULOOS-2, and SPECULOOS-3, none have been previously published.